-The questions of law or fact common to the claims of Ggroup Mmembers, or to potential subgroup members, in this proceeding are:
+The questions of law or fact common to the claims of group members, or to potential subgroup members, in this proceeding are:

-- 1. Whether the Defendant supplied Defective Vehicles; - (a) Re-Supplied Defective Vehicles (as defined at paragraph 4(h)(i) of the Pleadings); and/or - (b) Manufacturer Supplied Defective Vehicles(as defined at paragraph 4(h)(ii) of the Pleadings. - 2.
-Whether the Defective Vehicles are goods of a kind which are commonly bought and commonly supplied for the purpose of: - (a) driving or permitting to be driven; - (b) driving the or permitting to be driven without being exposed to unnecessary danger or harm attributable to its construction; and/or - (c) carrying passengers in the vehicle without exposing them to unnecessary danger or harm attributable to its construction; - Whether the Defective Vehicles: - (a) are not safe to drive; and/or
+- 1. Whether the Defendant supplied: - (a) Re-Supplied Defective Vehicles (as defined at paragraph 4(h)(i) of the Pleadings); and/or - (b) Manufacturer Supplied Defective Vehicles(as defined at paragraph 4(h)(ii) of the Pleadings); - 2.
+Whether the Defective Vehicles are of a kind which are commonly bought and commonly supplied for the purpose of: - (a) driving the Defective Vehicle or having the Defective Vehicle driven; and/or - (b) driving the Defective Vehicle or having the Defective Vehicle driven without any danger inherent in its construction; - 3.
+Whether the Defective Vehicles are not safe to drive; - 4.
+Whether the Defendant did not take any or adequate steps to: - (a) warn members of the public that the Defective Vehicles were not safe to drive; - (b) prevent the Defective Vehicles being driven;

-- (b) if driven, expose the driver and any passengers to unnecessary danger and harm attributable to their construction with at least one Takata Airbag;- - 4.
-Whether the Defendant did not take any or adequate steps to: - (a) warn members of the public that the Defective Vehicles were not safe to drive; - (b) prevent the Defective Vehicles being driven; - (c) ensure that Defective Vehicles were not sold as second-hand vehicles; - Whether the Defendant breached the Merchantable Quality Implied Condition (as defined at paragraph 13 of the Pleadings) provided for in s71(1) of the TPA in respect of Manufacturer Supplied Defective Vehicles supplied by the Defendant before 1 January 2011; - 6.
+- (c) ensure that Defective Vehicles were not sold as second-hand vehicles. - Whether the Defendant breached the Merchantable Quality Implied Condition (as defined at paragraph 13 of the Pleadings) provided for in s71(1) of the TPA in respect of Manufacturer Supplied Defective Vehicles supplied by the Defendant before 1 January 2011; - 6.
 Whether the Defendant breached the Fit For Purpose Implied Condition (as defined at paragraph 18 of the Pleadings) provided for in s 71(2) of the TPA in respect of any Manufacturer Supplied Defective Vehicles supplied by the Defendant before 1 January 2011; - 7.
-Whether or not the Defendant is liable for loss and damage arising from the breach of the Merchantable Quality Implied Condition and/or the Fit For Purpose Implied Condition and, if so, the proper method for calculation of such loss and damage; - Whether any Re-Supplied Defective Vehicles acquired by Group Members before 1 January 2011 were not of merchantable quality within the meaning of section 74D of the TPA; - Whether the Defendant is liable pursuant to section 74D of the TPA to compensate any Group Members who acquired a Re-Supplied Defective Vehicle before 1 January 2011; - 10.
+Whether or not the Defendant is liable for loss and damage arising from the breach of the Merchantable Quality Implied Condition and/or the Fit For Purpose Implied Condition and, if so, the proper method for calculation of such loss and damage; - 8.
+Whether any Re-Supplied Vehicles acquired by Group Members before 1 January 2011 were not of merchantable quality within the meaning of s74D of the TPA; - 9.
+Whether the Defendant is liable pursuant to s 74D of the TPA to compensate any Group Members who acquired a Re-Supplied Defective Vehicle before 1 January 2011; - 10.
 Whether any Re-Supplied Vehicles acquired by Group Members before 1 January 2011 were not fit for purpose within the meaning of s74B of the TPA; - 11.
 Whether the Defendant is liable pursuant to s 74B of the TPA to compensate any Group Members who acquired a Re-Supplied Defective Vehicle before 1 January 2011;